Procedure

 Cirrhosis

-Always send ascitic fluid for culture and
+Always send ascitic fluid for white cell count and

 PMN Count